Paul-Haimerl/replication-tv-pagfl/README.md

 ## Docker

 We also provide a Dockerfile which constructs an image that, out-of-the-box, includes all required packages, data, and scripts for easy replicability.
-The image runs R version 4.4.1, which was used to produce the numerical results in the paper.
+The image runs R version 4.4.1 and retrieves the (legacy) package versions, which were used to produce the numerical results in the paper.

 ## PAGFL